-- 69.70.
-The assurance report shall include at a minimum the following basic elements: - (a) A title that clearly indicates the report is an independent assurance report.
+- 69. The assurance report shall include at a minimum the following basic elements: - (a) A title that clearly indicates the report is an independent assurance report.
 (Ref: Para.
 A161) - (b) An addressee.
 (Ref: Para.
 A162) - (c) An identification or description of the level of assurance obtained by the assurance practitioner, the subject matter information and, when appropriate, the underlying subject matter.
 When the assurance practitioner's conclusion is phrased in terms of a statement made by the appropriate party, that statement shall accompany the assurance report, be reproduced in the assurance report or be referenced therein to a source that is available to the intended users.
 (Ref: Para A163) - (d) Identification of the applicable criteria.
 (Ref: Para.
 A164) - (e) Where appropriate, a description of any significant inherent limitations associated with the measurement or evaluation of the underlying subject matter against the applicable criteria.
 (Ref: Para.
-A165)

-- (f) When the applicable criteria are designed for a specific purpose, a statement alerting readers to this fact and that, as a result, the subject matter information may not be suitable for another purpose.
+A165) - (f) When the applicable criteria are designed for a specific purpose, a statement alerting readers to this fact and that, as a result, the subject matter information may not be suitable for another purpose.
 (Ref: Para.
 A166-A167) - (g) A statement to identify the responsible party and the measurer or evaluator if different, and to describe their responsibilities and the assurance practitioner's responsibilities.
 (Ref: Para.
-A168) - (h) A statement that the engagement was performed in accordance with this ISAEASAE or, where there is a subject-matter specific ISAEASAE, that ISAEASAE.
+A168) - (h) A statement that the engagement was performed in accordance with this ASAE or, where there is a subject-matter specific ASAE, that ASAE.
 (Ref: Para.
-A169-A170) - (i) A statement that the firm of which the practitioner assurance practitioner is a member applies ISQC 1ASQC 1, or other professional requirements, or requirements in law or regulation, that are at least as demanding as ISQC 1.
-If the practitioner is not a professional accountant, the statement shall identify the professional requirements, or requirements in law or regulation, applied that are at least as demanding as ISQC 1.
+A169-A170) - (i) A statement that the firm of which the assurance practitioner is a member applies ASQC 1.
 (Ref: Para.
-A171) - (j) A statement that the assurance practitioner complies with the independence and other relevant ethical requirements related to assurance engagements. of the IESBA Code, or other professional requirements, or requirements imposed by law or regulation, that are at least as demanding as Parts A and B of the IESBA Code\related to assurance engagements.
-If the practitioner is not a professional accountant, the statement shall identify the professional requirements, or requirements imposed by law or regulation, applied that are at least as demanding as Parts A and B of the IESBA Code related to assurance engagements.
+A171) - (j) A statement that the assurance practitioner complies with the independence and other relevant ethical requirements related to assurance engagements.
 (Ref: Para.
 A172) - (k) An informative summary of the work performed as the basis for the assurance practitioner's conclusion.
 In the case of a limited assurance engagement, an appreciation of the nature, timing, and extent of procedures performed is essential to understanding the assurance practitioner's conclusion.
-In a limited assurance engagement, the summary of the work performed shall state that: - (i) The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; and - (ii) Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+In a limited assurance engagement, the summary of the work performed shall state that:

+- (i) The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement; and - (ii) Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.